djotaku/adventofcode/2024/Day_02/README.md

 ### Part 2
 For part 2 I need to make both checks a little more complex.
 And I would need to make sure I'm only removing one of them.
 The only thing I can think of right now is the first check if I can fix the same direction bug and then fail on check delta.
 Then do the same in the other direction.

+I was tearing my hair out trying to figure out why I kept coming up low, and it's that I needed to return the modified list if I modified it to then test it against the other criteria.

+After that I looked on reddit and found an edge case like [1, 2, 3, 4, 3] was causing failure.
+This was because I was too cavalier in part 1 about allowing same numbers in a row to pass the same direction test.
 ## What I Learned

 ### Generic